By Audley specialist Albert

 Sealed away from the bleaching rays of the sun, these tombs still boast pigments that are vivid after almost 4,000 years.
 Intended to help the tombs’ residents navigate to the afterlife, the decorations come in clean whites, rich browns, sunny yellows and deep rusty reds.

-Resting and snorkeling at the Red Sea
+Resting and snorkelling at the Red Sea

 The Red Sea offers a relaxing bookend to your trip after a busy schedule of sightseeing and sand.
-It’s easy to reach from Luxor, either via a short flight or overland, and the waterfront hotels combine golden-sand beaches and coral reef snorkeling with well-appointed rooms and exceptional restaurants.
+It’s easy to reach from Luxor, either via a short flight or overland, and the waterfront hotels combine golden-sand beaches and coral reef snorkelling with well-appointed rooms and exceptional restaurants.

 For the most comfortable stay, I suggest the Oberoi Sahl Hasheesh in Hurghada, four hours east of Luxor.
 The suite-only hotel has an Arabesque inspired decor, manicured grounds and attentive service, as well as two restaurants that feature fresh seafood on their menus.